 is Associate Professor of Landscape Architecture at the School of Architecture at Syracuse University and the director of UPSTATE.

-is Professor of Architectural History at the University of Missouri in Columbia.Jan Otakar Fischer
+is the Marion Dean Ross Distinguished Professor of Architectural History at the University of Oregon.Jan Otakar Fischer

 is an American architect and critic who has lived in Berlin since 1993.David Heymann